PREFACE: History of Cape Ann and Beyond

 Who were the Maritime Archaics?

-- The “Red Paint People”
+- “Red Paint People”

-- Archaic Period technologies
+- Archaic Period Technologies

 - Essex County as a Stone Age Paradise